Quantum-Accelerators/quacc/.github/PULL_REQUEST_TEMPLATE.md

 ## Summary of Changes

-\>> Describe your changes here.
-Make sure to reference any associated issues. <<
+\>> Provide context and a description of your changes.
+Make sure to reference any associated issues (e.g. "Closes #123"). <<

-### Checklist
+### Requirements

-- [ ] I have read the ["Guidelines" section](https://quantum-accelerators.github.io/quacc/dev/contributing.html#guidelines) of the contributing guide.
-Don't lie! 😉
+- Your PR should be focused on a [single feature addition or bugfix](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/best-practices-for-pull-requests#write-small-prs).
-- [ ] My PR is on a custom branch and is _not_ named `main`.
+- Your PR should have relevant, comprehensive [unit tests](https://quantum-accelerators.github.io/quacc/dev/contributing.html#unit-tests).
-- [ ] I have added relevant, comprehensive [unit tests](https://quantum-accelerators.github.io/quacc/dev/contributing.html#unit-tests).
+- Your PR should be on a custom branch and _not_ be named `main`.

 ### Notes

-- Your PR will likely not be merged without proper and thorough tests.
+- Before contributing for the first time, read the ["Guidelines" section](https://quantum-accelerators.github.io/quacc/dev/contributing.html#guidelines).
 - If you are an external contributor, you will see a comment from [@buildbot-princeton](https://github.com/buildbot-princeton).
 This is solely for the maintainers.
 - When your code is ready for review, ping one of the [active maintainers](https://quantum-accelerators.github.io/quacc/about/contributors.html#active-maintainers).